poovarasansivakumar2003/IOT_Lab_Prog/6th Program/README.md

 ### Prerequisite

 - First, install the DHT sensor library.
-- Go to Tools > Manage Libraries.
+- Go to Sketch > Include Library > Manage Libraries...
 - Search for `DHT sensor library` by Adafruit and install it.
-- Also install the Adafruit Unified Sensor Library if prompted.
+`Also, install Adafruit Unified Sensor when prompted.`

 ---